nickpalenchar/nickpalenchar/content/posts/github.md

 ## Getting your Github ready without loosing sleep

 You can easily increase your candidacy with an active GitHub but **you don't need to go crazy either**.
 Please don't [Eat-Sleep-Code-Repeat](https://medium.com/@iamtjah/eat-sleep-code-repeat-please-dont-f1453659d703).
-Conversely, you can get away with doing the bare minimum and be in a stratospherically better place.
-Here's some simple ways to do just that:
+Simply doing bare minimum places you stratospherically above most others.
+So here's some simple ways to do just that:

 * **Set up some [dotfiles](https://missing.csail.mit.edu/2020/command-line/#dotfiles)** - Effortlessly save your configuration.
 And whenever you add to it, you get a 🟩.
 I use [dotbot](https://github.com/anishathalye/dotbot).
 * Whenever you take a class, or code through a book, **put that code on GitHub** - You don't need to author an open source library.
 Simple code snippets or notes in markdown are great!
 Put your LeetCode solutions up there too while you're at it.
 Don't let all the stuff you're already doing collect dust.
 Get those 🟩s!